fejikso/tabula_rasa_firefox_extension/README.md

 ## Advanced: Customize Shortcuts via about:config

-If you need a shortcut not available in the Options panel, Firefox lets you remap extension shortcuts with `about:config`:
+If you need a shortcut not available in the Options panel, Firefox lets you remap extension shortcuts with `about:config`.
+However, the **easier method** is to use Firefox's built-in UI:

+### Recommended: Use Firefox's UI

+1. Go to `about:addons` (or Tools → Add-ons and Themes).
+2. Find **Tabula Rasa** and click the gear icon (or "Manage").
+3. Click **Keyboard Shortcuts**.
+4. Change the shortcut for "Open Tabula Rasa" to your preferred key combination.

+### Alternative: Manual about:config Method

+If you prefer to edit preferences directly:

 1. Open a new tab and visit `about:config`, then accept the warning prompt.
-2. Search for `extensions.webextensions.commands`.
+2. Search for `tabula` or `rasa` to find preferences related to the extension.
+3. If no results appear, you may need to find your extension ID first:
+   - Go to `about:debugging` → **This Firefox**.
+   - Find Tabula Rasa in the list and note its **Internal UUID** (extension ID).
+   - In `about:config`, search for that UUID or for `extensions.webextensions.commands`.
-3. Locate the preference whose name includes **tabula-rasa** (its value looks like `{"_execute_action":{"shortcut":"F8"}}`).
+4. Look for a preference whose name includes the extension ID or **tabula-rasa**.
+The preference value should be a JSON string like `{"_execute_action":{"shortcut":"F8"}}`.
-4. Edit the value and change the `shortcut` string to the key combo you prefer (e.g. `Ctrl+Shift+F`), then confirm.
+5. Double-click the preference to edit it, and change the `shortcut` value to your preferred key combo (e.g. `Ctrl+Shift+F`).
+The full JSON should look like `{"_execute_action":{"shortcut":"Ctrl+Shift+F"}}`.
-5. Reload the extension (disable/enable it from **about:addons**) if the new shortcut does not take effect immediately.
+6. Reload the extension (disable/enable it from **about:addons**) if the new shortcut does not take effect immediately.

+**Note:** The preference may not exist until the extension has been installed and the command has been used at least once.
+If you can't find it, use the UI method above instead.

-You can revert at any time by using the Reset action on the same preference, or change it back via the Options panel.
+You can revert at any time by using the Reset action on the same preference, or change it back via the Options panel or the Keyboard Shortcuts UI.

 ---